calebv2/SCTool-Tracker/README.md

 ## Sound Notification System

-SCTool Tracker includes a comprehensive dual sound notification system that plays audio alerts for both kills and deaths in Star Citizen.
+SCTool Tracker includes a dual sound notification system that plays audio alerts for both kills and deaths in Star Citizen.

 ### Sound Features